Scoring Strategic Agents: Introduction

-Predictive scores are increasingly used to guide decisions.
+As data sources proliferate, predictive scores are increasingly used to guide important decisions.
 Banks use credit scores to set the terms of loans; judges use defendant risk scores to set bail; and online platforms score sellers, businesses, and job-seekers.
-We now live in a ``scored society" \citep{CitronPasquale2014}.
-These scores have a common structure: An intermediary gathers data about an agent from different sources and then converts the agent’s features into a score that predicts some latent characteristic.
-For FICO credit scores, which are used in the majority of consumer lending decisions in the United States, the characteristic is creditworthiness, and the features include credit utilization rate and credit mix. \footnote{FICO claims that its scores are used in 90\% of U.S. lending decisions (\texttt{https://ficoscore.com}).}
+We now live in a ``scored society'' \citep{CitronPasquale2014}.
+These scores have a common structure: an intermediary gathers data about an agent from different sources and then aggregates the agent’s features into a score that predicts a quality of interest.
+For example, a FICO credit score aggregates features such as credit utilization rate and length of credit history in order to predict a consumer's creditworthiness.

-If, however, a strategic agent understands that she is being scored, she may distort her features to improve her score, without changing her latent characteristic.
-For example, a consumer can split her spending between two different credit cards to lower her credit utilization rate, without reducing her risk of default. ``The scoring models may not be telling us the same thing that they have historically," according to Mark Zandi, chief economist at Moody's, ``because people are so focused on their scores and working hard to get them up." \footnote{``How More Americans Are Getting a Perfect Credit Score," \textit{Bloomberg}, August 14, 2017.} As scores are introduced to guide high-stakes decisions in new domains, people learn to manipulate them.
-In the presence of such strategic behavior, what scoring rule induces the most accurate decisions?
+Predictive scoring is not only a statistical problem.
+Strategic manipulation presents an additional challenge, commonly known as Goodhart's law \citep{Goodhart1975}.
+An agent who understands the scoring rule can distort her features to improve her score, without changing her quality, thus undermining the accuracy of the score.
+For example, a consumer can spread her spending across multiple credit cards to lower her credit utilization rate, without reducing her risk of default. ``The scoring models may not be telling us the same thing that they have historically,'' according to Mark Zandi, chief economist at Moody's, ``because people are so focused on their scores and working hard to get them up.'' \footnote{``How More Americans Are Getting a Perfect Credit Score'' (\href{https://www.bloomberg.com/news/features/2017-08-14/obsessives-have-cracked-the-perfect-fico-credit-score-of-850?embedded-checkout=true}{\textit{Bloomberg}, 2017}).} Across different contexts, whenever scores influence high-stakes decisions, these scores tend to be manipulated. \footnote{For instance, hospitals admit healthy patients to improve their scorecards, and law schools hire their own graduates to boost their US News rankings; see \cite{EdererHoldenMeyer2018}.} In the presence of such strategic behavior, what scoring rule induces the most accurate decisions?